tldr-pages/tldr/pages/common/go-install.md

 `go install {{./cmd/...}}`

-- Install the latest version of a program, ignoring `go.mod` in the current directory (if any):
+- Install the latest version of a program, ignoring `go.mod` in the current directory:

 `go install {{golang.org/x/tools/gopls}}@{{latest}}`